Dartanlla/OWS/docs/getting-started/ue4.md

 4. Verify that the **PathToDedicatedServer** value points to the latest version of the **UE4Editor.exe**.

-5. Modify the **ServerArguments** value to include the path to the **OpenWorldStarter.uproject**.
-This can be a bit tricky as the path uses C style escape sequences. `\" is " and \\ is \`.
+5. Modify the **PathToUProject** value to include the path to the **OpenWorldStarter.uproject**.
 The path must also include the uproject file and file extension.

 6. Enter the **OWSAPIKey** value that you created when following the [Database setup instructions](setup-database).